 Keep those numbers for your records and try to check the generation of the solar system on your inverter display at least once every 3 months.
 If reductions in that period are too different from previous seasons, then it is possible that something is affecting the performance of your PV system.
 Probably the reason will be either shading of a nearby object or that your solar panels are getting dirty.

-Winter is an annoying season for solar panels because snowfalls can continuously leave snow on your roof.
+Winter is an annoying season for solar panels because snowfalls can continuously leave snow on your roof or within your solar roof shingles.
 If the few hours of Sun that are available will be completely blocked by snow, then the performance of your solar panels during the winter season will reduce.
 This doesn’t mean that you have to go out there to the roof every day to clean your PV array, because solar panels also get hot and can melt down the snow by themselves.
 Nevertheless, whenever you see a strong snowfall outside, keep in mind that your solar panels may need a little help.
 During the winter season, it is ideal to check on your modules at least once every month.

 Based on the importance of rain, if rain in your area have been scarce or the region is passing through a drought period, it might be a good idea to take a look at the PV system.
 Moreover, if there has been a long period where you haven’t cleaned your solar panels, and the rain finally appears, a couple of days later might be good to take a look as well at the PV array.

 The reason is that dust can be transformed into dirt when mixed with water, and despite the fact that the rain will clean most of the surface of the solar panel, the remaining dirt could accumulate on the borders and corners of the frames.
 If they do not incorporate a drainage system (or are frameless) then it will be a spot for the accumulation of moisture and humidity that can lead to other problems such a leakage currents or delamination of the PV cell.

 When Should I Normally Clean My Solar Panels?